dbosk/crocus/venues.md

 Conferences where the topic would fit, maybe too difficult to get into some.
 Ordered by deadline of submission.

-NDSS                Aug 11
-IEEE EuroS&P        Aug 15
-PETS                Aug 31 and Nov 30
-ACM CODASPY         Sept 5
 IEEE PerCom         Sept 15
+IEEE S&P            Monthly
 IEEE/IFIP DSN       Nov 27
-IEEE S&P            Nov
+PETS                Nov 30
 IFIP SEC            Jan
 USENIX SEC          Feb
 PETS                Feb